Missing Utah infant found at Denver airport, woman arrested after Amber Alert, police say

 ILLINOIS WOMAN, 22, RAPED, STRANGLED AND SET ON FIRE IN FOREST PRESERVE: AUTHORITIES

-The tense drama beagn Friday night when authorities received a call around 10 p.m. from the child's mother who said her three children had not returned from the home of Luciano, who had been caring for the baby, a 1-year-old and a 5-year-old.
+The tense drama began Friday night when authorities received a call around 10 p.m. from the child's mother who said her three children had not returned from the home of Luciano, who had been caring for the baby, a 1-year-old and a 5-year-old.

 "The mother agreed to allow the children to spend the night with Mrs. Luciano and expected them home this morning," police said Saturday.
 "Mrs. Luciano continued to provide excuses to the mother about the delay in returning her children."